 What are the Symptoms?

-- Heart protecting oestrogen goes down
+- Heart protecting estrogen goes down

-- Your bone lose calcium
+- Your bone loses calcium.

-- Your iron level goes up
+- Your iron level goes up.

 A few simple steps that help you through up and downs:

-- Choose low fat food
+- Choose low-fat food

 - Eat fruits and vegetables rich in vitamins and minerals